 Practically, 1-bit conception may be easier, than multi-bit, in a DAC implementation.
 When DSD is converted to analog, ultrasound noise is filtered.
-Mediums that contains 1-bit DSD audio streams was previously referred to as SACD (Super Audio CD).
+Mediums that contain 1-bit DSD audio streams were previously referred to as SACD (Super Audio CD).

 What is DSD?
 Quick explanation